Budgeting Tools and Tips

 Leeds Beckett Students' Union

-You can get your tenancy agreement checked before you sign it at the Student Union Advice Centre.
+Get your tenancy agreement checked before you sign it at Students' Union Advice

 Find out about how your Tenancy Deposit is protected